shortz/Phishing-Detection-Using-NN/README.md

 The purpose of this project is to compare several known classification algorithms.
 I will compare the following algorithms:

-Logistic Regression
+- Logistic Regression
-Decision Tree
+- Decision Tree
-KNN
+- KNN
-SVM
+- SVM (linear and rbf kernel)
-Naive Bayes
+- Naive Bayes
-Convolutional Neural Networks
+- Convolutional Neural Networks

 ### Methods